Witchcraft Supplies, Tarot Decks, and Education

 “And when they are inspired through eating yellow honey, they are willing to speak truth; but if they be deprived of the gods’ sweet food, then they speak falsely, as they swarm in and out together.” – Homeric Hymn to Hermes, trans., Hugh G. Evelyn-White “Next I’ll discuss the heavenly gift of honey from the […]

-Welcome to Sticks & Stones Magic & Wiccan Supplies Shop!
+Welcome to Sticks & Stones Magic & Witchcraft Supplies

 Merry meet!
-At Sticks & Stones Magic we offer top of the line hand-selected Wiccan supplies, witchcraft supplies, hoodoo and occult supplies, tools, techniques, and education to guide our customers through their personal journey into the metaphysical and magical world.
+At Sticks & Stones Magic we offer top of the line hand-selected Witchcraft supplies, hoodoo and occult supplies, altar tools, techniques, and education to guide our customers through their personal journey into the metaphysical and magical world.
 Whether your chosen path is white magic, dark magic, kitchen magic, eclectic, earth-grounding, chakra healing, reiki, voodoo, hoodoo, santería, or a combination, you will find what you need here.

 We celebrate using the bounty of Mother Earth for many of our handcrafted items and create our items with pure intention.
 We celebrate the diversity of practices and are most familiar with paganism and garden magic.